-Gentlemen and fellow Americans, I think that we as Americans can give only one answer.
-We have spoken and we shall continue to do so, for we are a nation of nation-builders, not nation-destroyers.
+Americans can give only one answer.
+We have spoken and we shall continue to do so for we are a nation of nation-builders, not nation-destroyers.
 We are life-givers, not life-takers.
 We are educators, not tyrants.
 We are the children of peace, not the parents of violence.
 And we must never lose sight of this our heritage, of our purpose.
-I give you the words of the wartime president in World War I, Woodrow Wilson, statesman and scholar, man of spirit and will-words that I believe ring with eternal truth and words for us to live by; and words which I hope will be in your hearts and minds and spirits through the days of your life.
+I give you the words of the wartime president in World War I, Woodrow Wilson, statesman and scholar, man of spirit and will.
+Words that I believe ring with eternal truth and words for us to live by.
+And words which I hope will be in your hearts and minds and spirits through the days of your life.

-"America," said Wilson, "will come into the full light of day when all shall know that she puts human rights above all other rights and that her flag is the flag not only of America but of humanity."
+"America," said Wilson "will come into the full light of day when all shall know that she puts human rights above all other rights and that her flag is the flag not only of America but of humanity."